 In general, better-quality engineered-wood flooring products have thicker veneer layers than lower-quality ones.
 Many high-quality veneers can even be refinished once or twice.
 If you can afford it, consider only flooring with veneers at least 1/8-inch thick.

-For durability, engineered wood tends to dent easily and moisture, even from small spills, can cause permanent damage.
-Many factory-applied topcoats tend to scratch very easily; you’ll be dismayed by how much damage a small pebble stuck on the sole of your shoe can do, not to mention the carnage produced by kids’ Hot Wheels and dogs’ nails.
+As to durability, engineered wood tends to dent easily and moisture, even from small spills, can cause permanent damage.
+Factory-applied topcoats often scratch very easily; you’ll be dismayed by how much damage a small pebble stuck on the sole of your shoe can do, not to mention the carnage produced by kids’ Hot Wheels and dogs’ nails.

 Made of dense fiberboard topped with a photo image protected by clear plastic, laminates can mimic nearly any type of flooring.
-But many laminate products use a repetitive pattern that’s a giveaway they aren’t really wood.
+But many styles use a repetitive pattern—a giveaway they aren’t really wood.

 Because they resist scratching, denting, and discoloration from sunlight better than other flooring, the best laminates offer great durability.
 But if you do have an accident, it will be hard to fix.
 Small nicks and scratches can be hidden using touchup pens, but the only cure for bigger dings is new floors.

-What gives laminates an advantage is price: Good-quality flooring runs $4 to $7 per square foot, including installation.
+What gives laminates an advantage is price: Good-quality laminate flooring runs $5 to $10 per square foot, including installation.

 The protective layers on laminates are classified by Abrasion Class (AC) from one to five, with a higher number representing a better wear grade.
 AC1 is for light, infrequent traffic; AC5 is for commercial spaces.
 Since they’re so durable, AC2 and AC3 laminates are probably adequate for most homes.